 Progressively, you can see that by the 1970s the tabernacle has been removed at the Elevation of the Host on page 56.

-The next picture shows what happened twenty years later.
-The third booklet on the right shows lots of white space around the priest and altar….
+The next picture shows what happened to this Catholic Sunday school booklet twenty years later.
+The third booklet on the right shows lots of white space around the priest and altar where articles are successively removed from the artwork.

 THIS IS THE CHALICE OF MY BLOOD.